Jimmy Fallon Makes Donation In Trump’s Name After President’s Twitter Attack

 — jimmy fallon (@jimmyfallon) June 25, 2018

 Fallon’s tweet has also received a ton of attention with over 120,000 likes in addition to 19,000 comments.
-This is not the first time that Trump has gotten in a war with someone on Twitter, in fact, as many know — it happens quite frequently.
+This is not the first time that Trump has gotten in a war with someone on Twitter; in fact, as many know — it happens quite frequently.